Zeeyed/Notes-Back-End/README.md

 # Note Back End
-> Note back end is a RESTful API build to provide CRUD operations to the Note app using Node.js, Express and MongoDB.
+> Note back end is a RESTful API build to provide CRUD operations to the Note app using Node.js, Express and MongoDB    .

 # Getting started

+## Requirements

+- Make sure to install Node and npm.

 ## Clone the repository
 `git clone git@github.com:Zeeyed/Notes-Back-End.git`